 It also has a unique aesthetic quality, starting out with typically a grey matt finish that slowly develops a natural patina over time.
 This patina also gives it greater protection making it a low-maintenance choice too.

-Zinc roofing is considered a premium option in the market so requires more of an upfront investment than many others on this list.
+Zinc roofing is considered a premium option in the market, so it requires more of an upfront investment than many others on this list.
 The patina aesthetic may not appeal to all either and the natural process of it happening can take a few months to years, though this can be accelerated with chemicals.

 However, terracotta tiles come with certain drawbacks.
 They are expensive compared to other roofing materials.
 The heavy weight of the tiles might necessitate additional structural reinforcement, especially in areas with significant snow accumulation, which can add to the cost.
 These tiles are also fragile and prone to cracking, particularly under impact or incorrect handling.
 They require a waterproof underlayment, and for certain roof slopes, a double underlayment is needed.

 The roofing system's design also contributes to its energy efficiency.
-Many standing seam metal roofs use cool roofing technology, reflecting sunlight and dissipating heat, thus reducing energy costs.
-However, standing seam metal roofing comes with certain drawbacks.
+Many standing seam metal roofs use cool roofing technology, reflecting sunlight and dissipating heat, reducing energy costs.
+Another key advantage of standing seam metal roofing is its exceptional durability; these roofs can last between 30 to 50+ years.

 The primary concern is the higher initial cost than other roofing materials influenced by factors such as metal type and roof design.

-The installation process is also complex and necessitates skilled contractors.
-Improper installation can result in issues like leaks and structural damage.
 Maintenance and repairs can be challenging due to the roof's design, and damage repair, particularly in mechanically seamed panels, can be cumbersome.

 Green roofs, also known as living roofs, get the final mention on this list as a unique type of roof unlike any other you'll find across the country.

-A green roof essentially consists of a flat surface, covered with vegetation including grass and plants (and sometimes small trees) that provides a wide range of social, economic and environmental benefits.
+A green roof consists of a flat surface covered with vegetation, which includes grass and plants (and sometimes small trees) that provide a wide range of social, economic and environmental benefits.
+These benefits include better stormwater management, excellent insulation, improved air quality and noise reduction.

 As we’ve shown, Australian builders and homeowners are lucky to have so many high-quality roof materials and options to choose from.
 While each has its own strengths and weaknesses, the negatives are almost always avoidable with competent installation and regular maintenance.
 Be sure to speak with your trusted roofing specialist to ensure you pick the type of roof that works best for you.